Fraud Blocker

 Tiwi Islands

-Be welcomed to the Tiwi Islands with a smoking ceremony, dancing and an afternoon tea of homemade damper and billy tea.
+Be welcomed to the Tiwi Islands with a smoking ceremony and dancing.
 With local Tiwi guides, learn about the unique Tiwi culture and visit the art center.
-Enjoy a cultural performance and painting or basket-weaving demonstration.
+Enjoy a cultural performance and painting or basket-weaving demonstration before enjoying a traditional Australian morning tea of damper and billy tea.

 Accommodations